Can You Get a Loan to Build a Commercial Building?

 Conversion or Refinancing: Once construction is complete, you'll need to either convert the construction loan to permanent financing or refinance with a traditional commercial mortgage.
 Some lenders offer construction-to-permanent loans that automatically convert, streamlining the process.

-Types of Commercial Construction Loans
+What Are the Types of Commercial Construction Loans?

 Several financing options exist for commercial building projects, each suited to different circumstances: